 The proposed Undersea Warfare Training Range would involve vessel movements from homeports along the eastern U.S. from Connecticut to Florida.
-The Navy recognizes the potential for interaction (ship strike) with North Atlantic right whales during vessel transits to and from homeports and the proposed Undersea Warfare Training Range, as well as during range activities.
+The Navy recognizes the potential for interaction (ship

 Mid-Atlantic, Offshore of the Eastern United States

 For purposes of these measures, the mid-Atlantic is defined broadly to include ports south and east of Block Island Sound southward to South Carolina.
 The procedure described below would be established as protective measures for Navy vessel transits during North Atlantic right whale migratory seasons near ports located off the western North Atlantic, offshore of the eastern United States.
 The mitigation measures would apply to all Navy vessel transits, including those vessels that would transit to and from the proposed Undersea Warfare Training Range .